openSUSE/transactional-update/dbus/README.md

 This `systemctl` call stops the service:
 > systemctl stop tukitd.service

+## Monitoring
+For debugging purposes the transferred messages can be monitored via
+> busctl --system monitor org.opensuse.tukit

 ## DBUS API
-The following sections describe each call which is available via DBUS.
+### API Documentation
-The command line program `busctl` can be used for demonstrating the API calls and showing the results.
+The complete API documentation can be found in the org.opensuse.tukit.Transaction.xml and org.opensuse.tukit.Snapshot.xml interface files.

-### Transaction
+### Examples

-#### open
+#### Open
 Creates a new transaction and returns its unique ID.

 Parameter: